-"This is a fascinating well researched book about a fascinating subject.
+"A fascinating, well-researched book about a fascinating subject.
 You will learn a lot."

 — Dr. Jane Goodall, DBE, Founder of the Jane Goodall Institute & UN Messenger of Peace

-"RITUAL is a deep, engaging, magnificent book ...
+"A deep, engaging, magnificent book ...
 Xygalatas walks through fire himself, literally and intellectually, to share great wisdom about the human condition."

 — Nicholas A. Christakis, NY Times bestselling author of Blueprint: The Evolutionary Origins of a Good Society